7 ways to keep your glasses from fogging with a mask

 How do you breathe downward?
 Hold your upper lip over your lower lip.
 Then blow air downward, as if you’re playing a flute.

-7. Check out anti-fog lenses
+7. Consider anti-fog lenses

-This won’t fix your foggy-lens problem right away, but you might consider buying lenses with an anti-fog coating.
 An anti-fog coating gives you a hassle-free answer to foggy lenses, regardless of whether the obstructed vision is triggered by a face mask or something else.